lgreco/comp271s24/Assignments/Assignment_09/GradingNotes.md

 "airport".hashCode() // returns -991666997
 ```

 *That's ok!* As long as we anticipate the overflow, we can handle it.
-For example, when hashing a string using its built-in `hashcode` we can correct negative values first, like so:
+For example, when hashing a string using its built-in `hashcode`, we can correct negative values first, like so:

 ```java
 int hashCode = ourString.hashCode();